QuentinRa/blog.quentinra.dev/info/web/index.md

 ## Performance and best practices

 * [Content delivery network (CDN)](performance/cdn.md): they are making your website faster (because they are faster than loading local resources)
+* you may use images .webp images instead of PNG/JPG

 <hr class="sl">